ShaneeexD/KCD-2-Dice-Calc/README.md

 # Kingdom Come: Deliverance 2 Dice Calculator

-A Python application that helps players optimize their dice selection in Kingdom Come: Deliverance 2.
+A Python application that helps players optimize their dice selection and strategy in Kingdom Come: Deliverance 2.

 ## Features

 - **Dice Information**: View detailed information about all dice in the game, including probability distributions and descriptions
 - **Inventory Management**: Track which dice you have available for use
-- **Dice Calculator**: Calculate the optimal combination of dice to maximize your chances of rolling specific numbers
+- **Target Calculator**: Calculate the optimal combination of dice to maximize your chances of rolling specific numbers
+- **Strategy Calculator**: Find the best dice combination and strategy to maximize your expected score
+- **Progress Tracking**: Real-time progress updates during calculations

 ## Requirements

 - Python 3.8 or higher
-- Required packages: numpy, pandas, matplotlib, pillow
+- Required packages: numpy, matplotlib, pillow, ttkthemes

 ## Installation